 Cases in question regarding equipment or dress will be brought to the attention of the Technical Jury.

-The Equipment Control Section must register the name of the shooter, the make (manufacturer), serial number, and calibre of each weapon approved (see form Part C Annex 6A).
+The Equipment Control Section must register the name of the shooter, the make (manufacturer), serial number, and calibre of each weapon approved.
 All approved equipment must be marked with a seal or sticker.